Budgeting for Study Abroad

 Get started by gathering information about anticipated expenses for your program and in your host country.
 You can then begin building your budget.

-Determining Estimated Program Costs
+Understanding Your Program Costs

 The first place to look for costs is on the official program brochure or website.